St. Edward High School (Ohio): Wrestling

-Ice hockey program
+Ice hockey

 The Eagles ice hockey team has won 11 OHSAA state titles, which is an Ohio state record for that sport.

 Former WHA/AHL goalie, Bob Whidden, was named the coach in 1984.
 In his first year as coach, Whidden's Eagles won the 1985 OHSAA State Champions.
 Whidden retired in 2005, having coached the team to ten state titles during his tenure and was named to the St. Edward's Athletic Hall of Fame in 2009.
 In 2005, St. Ed’s hired Whidden’s son, Rob who in 2008, led his alma mater to their 11th state title.
 He was fired prior to the 2010 season.
 From 2010-2018, the Eagles were coached by Troy Gray, who played as a winger on the 1985 team.
 In 2019, St. Edward named Tim Sullivan ‘92 as the new head coach after mutually parting ways with Troy Gray.

 Eagles alumni Todd Harkins, Brett Harkins, and Michael Rupp, all played professionally.